SpectoLabs/hoverfly/docs/pages/tutorials/advanced/proxyauth/proxyauth.rst

    The ``hoverfly.username`` and ``hoverfly.password`` values in the ``config.yml`` file
    allow hoverctl to authenticate against the admin API of a remote Hoverfly instance.

-   The proxy authentication credentials must **also be provided to the application making the request**, in this case, cURL.
+   When using authentication, the Hoverfly proxy port is also authenticated using basic HTTP authentication.
+This means that any application using Hoverfly must include the authentication credentials as part of the proxy URL.